Leone Viale: Early life and career

 Leone Viale was the son of Agostino Viale and Adelaide Leone.
 After the death of his father, his entire family left the town of his birth.
 He entered the Italian Naval Academy in Genoa on 1 December 1866, and graduated as an ensign on 26 February 1871.
 After a period of service on transport ships he was assigned to the paddleship corvette Governolo, which left Naples to carry out a naval campaign and scientific expedition to Borneo, Malaysia, the Philippines, China and Japan.
 It returned to La Spezia on 28 October 1874.

 Promoted to sub-lieutenant in 1875 and lieutenant in June 1883, Viale was assigned to a number of roles relating to underwater weapons, serving at the San Bartolomeo torpedo works in La Spezia in 1879 and at the Artillery and Torpedo Directorate in 1883.
 He was sent to Newcastle to supervise the work on the weapons systems of the torpedo cruiser Giovanni Bausan.

 He took part in the Italo-Ethiopian War of 1887–1889 and was then appointed orderly to the Duke of Genoa from 1 April 1886 to 1 November 1890, and was also promoted to frigate captain.
 Promoted to corvette captain on 1 August 1891, he was assigned as second officer of the cruisers Stromboli and Vesuvio, then of the cruiser Savoia.
 After a period on the ironclad Castelfidardo, he was placed in command of torpedo boat 135S and made squadron leader, a post he held until September 1897.

-Twice deputy chief of staff on the Sicilia and Lepanto, Viale was later given command of the Umbria, with which he undertook a tour of Central and South America from 1901-3 during which he was promoted to ship captain.
+Twice deputy chief of staff on the Sicilia and Lepanto, Viale was later given command of the Umbria, with which he undertook a tour of Central and South America from 1901 to 1903 during which he was promoted to ship captain.
 The voyage aimed to represent Italian interests in the region, visiting Brazil, Argentina, Chile and Peru.
 Viale's role was particularly important in Callao where the Umbria’s crew distinguished itself by putting out the fire of the English transport Bakunin, loaded with oil drums.